-MPS Leasing & Factoring received a number of assessment notices based on a preventive use of lease contracts typical of the "abuse of rights" of the nautical leasing contract.
-In such notices, Inland Revenue sought to recover the difference between the prevailing pro tempore standard rate and flat-rate VAT, as clarified by C.M.
+MPS Leasing & Factoring S.p.A. received a number of assessment notices based on a preventive use of lease contracts typical of the "abuse of rights" of the nautical leasing contract.
+In such notices, the Italian Revenue Service sought to recover the difference between the prevailing pro tempore standard rate and flat-rate VAT, as clarified by C.M.
 No. 49/2002.
-To date, the pending disputes concern the years 2004 to 2009 (excluding 2005, res judicata) and (for additional taxes and penalties) they amount to approximately €11 million.
-The company and its advisors assess the risk of unfavorable outcome as remote.
-Moreover, the inspections which are currently being carried out at the subsidiary concern, inter alia, nautical leasing transactions for the period between 2009 and 2012.
+To date, the pending disputes concern the years 2004 to 2010 (excluding 2005, which is res judicata) and they amount (for additional taxes and penalties) to approximately \in 11.7 million.